May 14, 2026

 Bottom line: Decent for web-based work but incomplete coverage for full productivity needs.

-If you're looking for alternatives to specific tools, we've written detailed comparisons of Dragon dictation alternatives, Otter.ai alternatives, and Google Docs alternatives.
+If you're looking for alternatives to specific tools, we've written detailed comparisons covering AI speech to text tools like Dragon, Otter.ai, and Google Docs voice typing options.

 Feature Comparison Table